matheplica/Oscilate/README.md

 - **for visuals or anything else**
   - wave folder method like buchla west-coast synth
   - switch between wave forms
-  - perfect to give an human touch to your composition

 ## How does it works ?